openwisp/openwisp-controller/README.rst

 Troubleshooting Steps
 ---------------------

-You may encounter some issues while installing GeoDjango
+You may encounter some issues while installing GeoDjango.

 Unable to load SpatiaLite library extension?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~